Alex Kidd in the Enchanted Castle

-is a side-scrolling platform game developed and published by Sega for the Genesis.
-The game was released in Japan on February 10, 1989, in the U.S. on August 14, 1989, in Europe on November 30, 1990, in South Korea in December 1990, and in Brazil on March 21, 1991, shortly after the beginning of autumn.
-It is the only 16-bit platform game starring Alex Kidd, and the fifth game in the Alex Kidd series of video games.
+is a 1989 platform game developed and published by Sega for the Genesis.
+It is the only 16-bit platform game starring Alex Kidd, and the fifth game in the Alex Kidd series.

 Alex Kidd in the Enchanted Castle follows Alex as he fights his way through the fictional planet Paperock in search of his long-lost father, King Thor.
-Alex has access to several items and vehicles that help him complete his quest, including a motorbike, pedicopter, and pogo stick, which each give him unique abilities.
-While traveling through eleven worlds, Alex must defeat several opponents in "Paper, Rock, Scissors" before finally finding King Thor.
+Alex has access to several items and vehicles that help him complete his quest, including a motorbike, a pedicopter and a pogo stick, which each give him unique abilities.
+While traveling through eleven worlds, Alex must defeat several opponents in rock paper scissors matches before finally finding King Thor.

 Gameplay

 The player guides Alex through eleven stages by fighting and avoiding enemies and obstacles.
 Alex can jump, kick, crawl or punch enemies, causing them to explode into gold coins, called Baums.
 New items and vehicles are gained by playing Janken (rock paper scissors) in gambling houses, including the Sukopako Motorcycle, the pedicopter (a small pedal-powered helicopter), a pogo stick and wizard cane which allows Alex to float in the air for a few seconds.
 One hit from any enemy causes Alex to die instantly.

-In the original Japanese version of the game, when Alex or his opponent lose a Rock Paper Scissors match, the loser's clothes disappear, leaving him/her naked with a fig leaf over his/her genitalia.
+In the original Japanese version of the game, when Alex or his opponent lose a Rock Paper Scissors match, the loser's clothes disappear, leaving them naked with a fig leaf covering their genitalia.
 In the Western versions, the loser is flattened by a heavy weight.
 Several levels were also renamed for the Western release.

 Plot

-The story continues that of Alex Kidd in Miracle World (1986).
+The plot continues that of Alex Kidd in Miracle World (1986).
 Alex lives on Planet Aries which is ruled by his brother, King Igul.
 After hearing a rumor that his long-lost father, King Thor, is still alive on Planet Paperock, Alex travels to the planet to search for him.